Rachel B. Gross

 - JS/HIST/HUM 441 American Jews and Popular Culture

 - Beyond the Synagogue: Jewish Nostalgia as Religious Practice.
 New York: New York University Press, 2021.
-Honorable Mention, 2021 Saul Viener Book Prize, given by the American Jewish Historical Society.
+Finalist, 2021 National Jewish Book Award in American Jewish Studies, awarded by the Jewish Book Council.
+Honorable mention, 2021 Saul Viener Book Prize, awarded by the American Jewish Historical Society.

 Articles and Book Chapters